-Warwick Congress aims to establish one of the largest academic and entirely student-run conferences in Europe.
-The three-day event takes three current affair topics and looks to deepen students’ understanding from leading industry professionals in Finance, Economics, Law, and Politics.
-The current affairs due to be discussed by the 12 keynote speakers across the weekend are:
+Warwick Congress aims to establish itself as one of the largest academic and entirely student-run conferences in Europe.
+The 2017 edition of Warwick Congress took place from 24th-26th February.
+It focused on three current affairs topics and looked to deepen students’ understanding from leading industry professionals in Finance, Economics, Law and Politics.
+The current affairs discussed by the 12 keynote speakers across the weekend were:

 - Technology: What is the future of work?
 Digitisation, automation and disruption.